 Advertisers will use decision tree algorithms, market researchers, and retailers to target consumers better and maximize their products’ marketability and popularity.

 Decision tree-based models might be more widely used for decision-making and gaining insightful information.
 These models may also be used more creatively to develop effective online marketing campaigns and better understand customer behavior.

 The basic concept of the Marketing Analytics Decision Tree Algorithm will be the foundation of a new department in significant companies worldwide.
 Marketing Analysts on this team will use the flexibility of this algorithm to find the best approach for each situation.
-These marketing analytics will also have the ability to use Decision Tree Algorithms to find relationships among marketing variables.
+These marketing analytics will also be able to use Decision Tree Algorithms to find relationships among marketing variables.
 These relationships will help to optimize marketing strategies.
 Also, these marketing analytics will apply Decision Tree algorithms to find patterns and trends associated with the performance of marketing campaigns.

 We will be able to identify patterns in purchasing behavior.
 This algorithmic pattern recognition can help determine if a particular customer will be interested in a product or service.

-There will be more efficient ways to target customers, making marketing more innovative, more efficient, and cost-effective, resulting in a growing number of multichannel communication campaigns.
+There will be more efficient ways to target customers, making marketing more innovative, efficient, and cost-effective, resulting in a growing number of multichannel communication campaigns.

 No enterprise will survive without the help of intelligent algorithms that help make strategic and tactical decisions in natural language or a spoken or written format.